HyunJin11209/meal-analyzer/README.md

 - [NLP] Implement food name and quantity extraction from natural language meal descriptions and link with DB to retrieve nutrition information

 202334437 인공지능학과 김윤서
--create a Database for food nutrition information including calories/carbs/protein/fat/sodium
+- create a Database for food nutrition information including calories/carbs/protein/fat/sodium